coltonios/trycapsuledev.github.io/README.md

 # Capsule 💊

 ```
 🎉 A package manager for iOS!
-(In Developement)
+(In Development)
 ```

 </div>